 Education is a fundamental building block for individual opportunity and economic growth.
 Science, technology, engineering and mathematics (STEM) skills, in particular, are critical to ensuring today’s students are prepared for the jobs of the 21st century.
 Our education initiative is focused on four key areas: training highly qualified teachers in math and science; encouraging students from all backgrounds to pursue math and science; graduating more students from high school ready for success in college and careers; and advocating for higher standards and rigorous assessments.
 In 2016, we invested $17 million in STEM-related programs in the United States.

 In 2007, ExxonMobil joined with other companies and foundations to initiate a national public-private partnership to meet the STEM challenge in the United States: the National Math and Science Initiative (NMSI).
 NMSI’s College Readiness Program (CRP) provides training for teachers to help students master Advanced Placement courses in math, science and English.
-This year, we made another multi-year commitment to expand the CRP in key geographies, including Louisiana, North Dakota and Pennsylvania.
+Since that original investment, we made another multi-year commitment to expand the CRP in key geographies, including Louisiana, North Dakota and Pennsylvania.

 For example, in the Middle East, ExxonMobil works with the National Center for Educator Development at Qatar University and the Supreme Education Council to offer a program to help enhance teaching skills and motivate students to pursue careers in math and science.
-Now in its fourth year, the Qatar University ExxonMobil Teachers Academy is a week-long training program aimed at enhancing teachers’ understanding of math and science content, facilitating student learning through problem-solving and inquiry, and equipping teachers with interactive learning tools to support differentiated instruction.
+Now in its fifth year, the Qatar University ExxonMobil Teachers Academy is a week-long training program aimed at enhancing teachers’ understanding of math and science content, facilitating student learning through problem-solving and inquiry and equipping teachers with interactive learning tools to support differentiated instruction.